RazerPC/Breeze-Dark-OLED/README.md

 https://store.kde.org/p/2372291/

-If you like it, please leave a good rating — more ratings help improve its visibility and make it easier for others to discover ❤️
+If you like it, please leave a good rating, more ratings help improve its visibility and make it easier for others to discover ❤️

 ## Installation